ncatlab/nlab-content/pages/5/5/7/2/2755/content.md

 Most prescriptions for taking classical limits are formulated in algebraic settings.
 To fit for instance a 1-dimensional [[FQFT]] into the discussion one is likely to find in the literature, one will have to encode it equivalently in its [[spectral triple]] (as described there) and then proceed with that.

+## Formalizations

+In various formalizations of (aspects of) quantum physics, the classical limit has a corresponding formalization.
+The following list discusses a few.

-#Relations to coherent states#
+### Relations to coherent states

-One method for producing [[classical mechanics]] from a quantum theory is by looking at [[coherent state]]s of the quantum theory.
+One method for producing [[classical mechanics]] from a quantum theory is by looking at [[coherent states]] of the quantum theory.
 The standard (Glauber) coherent states have a localized probability distribution in classical [[phase space]] whose center follows the classical equations of motion when the Hamiltonian is quadratic in positions and momenta.

 (For nonquadratic Hamiltonians, this only holds approximately over short times.
 For example,